 Something that used the band's name as a direct reference is the practice of making a quick roach clip for a marijuana joint by splitting a matchstick into a “V” formation allowing the user to smoke the very end of a joint without burning their fingers.
 That makeshift clip became known (at least on the West Coast) as a Jefferson Airplane.

-Jefferson Airplane is the eighth and final studio album by the band.
-It was released on Epic Records in 1989.
-Marty Balin, Paul Kantner, Grace Slick, Jorma Kaukonen and Jack Casady all returned for the album and supporting tour, though Spencer Dryden did not participate.
-The album and accompanying tour would mark the last time Jefferson Airplane would perform together until their 1996 induction to the Rock and Roll Hall of Fame.
+Despite several lineup changes, the band continued and in 1989, the classic 1966–70 lineup of Jefferson Airplane reunited (with the exception of drummer Spencer Dryden) for a tour and album.
+The self-titled album was released by Epic to modest sales but the accompanying tour was considered a success Jefferson Airplane is the eighth and final studio album by the band.
+Marty Balin, Paul Kantner, Grace Slick, Jorma Kaukonen and Jack Casady all returned for the album and supporting tour, The album and accompanying tour would mark the last time Jefferson Airplane would perform together until their 1996 induction to the Rock and Roll Hall of Fame.

 Starship was initially a continuation of Jefferson Starship, but because of a different musical direction and loss of personnel, a lawsuit settlement led to a name change that required dropping the "Jefferson" in the name.
 Their 1985 pop album Knee Deep in the Hoopla had two number-one hits -"We Built This City" and "Sara."